DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/more-delays/_index.md

 title: "More on delays"
 ---

 In this lesson, we'll look at our project from the reverb lesson and try to replace the reverb effects with delays.
-But, first, let's listen to [Mike Senior's](https://cambridge-mt.com/ms/ch17/) examples of using delay for blend, size, and overall effects.

 Many third-party delay plugins have unique features, so we'll spend some time installing some of them and exploring their parameters and presets.